Novack & Eisenstein

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Art Deco style built in 1938.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum casements.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof.
 Full-span porch up three low steps; Simple balustrade of thick cylinders and rectangular railing; Multi-colored terrazzo floor design; Eyebrow extends from just above first floor level outwards to provide shade to the porch.
 Primary entryway is centered on the west elevation; Glass double door flanked on either side by a long rectangular fixed window and square of glass blocks beneath.

 * Date source: Miami-Dade County Property Appraiser